-Chetoogeta Mountain Tunnel
+Chetoogeta Mountain Tunnels

-A few yards to the north is a newer, larger replacement tunnel built in 1928 by the Nashville, Chattanooga & St. Louis Railway, which leased the W&A from the state of Georgia in 1890.
-This tunnel, built at a cost of $290,000, was designed to handle the largest rail cars and locomotives then in use by American railroads.
-It is still in use by NCSL successor CSX Railroad.
+Georgia's oldest underground trainway, the 1,477-foot Western & Atlantic Railroad tunnel at Tunnel Hill in Whitfield County, opened for traffic May 9, 1850.
+A few yards to the north is a larger replacement tunnel built in 1928 by the Nashville, Chattanooga & St. Louis Railway, which had leased the W&A from the State of Georgia in 1890.
+Built at a cost of $290,000, the new tunnel was designed to handle the largest rail cars and locomotives then in use by American railroads.
+It is still used by NCSL successor CSX Railroad.